AndrewBubnov/teletype/README.md

 # Teletype - chat application

-Teletype is a real-time chat application built with Next.js 14, Prisma ORM, Atlas MongoDB, Websockets using socket.io, Material UI, and Clerk JS.
+Teletype is a real-time chat application built with Next.js 14, Prisma ORM, Atlas MongoDB, Websockets using socket.io, and Clerk JS.

 Explore the live demo, an auto-deploy from the master branch: [Teletype](https://teletype-sandy.vercel.app/)